KatTiel/stroke_binary_classification_CNN/README.md

 ### ROC AUC
 ROC = True Positive Rate ('Recall': True Positives/True Positives+False Negatives)/False Positive Rate (FPR, 1- True Negative Rate(TNR)) as a plot

-AUC = Area under the ROC curve which quantifies overall performance of a binary classifier
+AUC = Area under the ROC curve, quantifies overall performance of a binary classifier

 :arrow_right: AUC-Score of the predicted ***test*** data classes: 0.88

 An AUC-Score of 0.8-0.9 is considered excellent (6).

-The choice of the ROC curve as a performance parameter was based on the fact that 'when you care more about the false negatives than the false positives, you should prefer the ROC curve.'(5,  p.117).
+The choice of the ROC curve as a performance parameter was based on the fact that 'when you care more about the false negatives than the false positives, you should prefer the ROC curve'(5,  p.117).
-The potential consequences of overlooking the risk of an impending stroke and its detrimental consequences were deemed more severe than the psychological impact of incorrect, false-positive predictions.
+The potential, detrimental consequences of overlooking the risk of an impending stroke were deemed more severe than the psychological impact of incorrect, false-positive predictions.
 However, it's essential to emphasize that the psychological consequences of the latter should not be underestimated.
 Hence, it is important to communicate that this model provides probabilities rather than certainties, ensuring users understand its limitations.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)